 I have also sold telescopes that were in 'as new' condition and I even delivered and set up one telescope for free.
 Now, my question to these scare-mongers is – Are you saying that I give a bad service or sold bad telescopes?
-Because that's what they're saying when they claim that 'ALL' telescopes on eBay are poor.
+Are they sure that 'ALL' telescopes on eBay are poor?

 Left: This is an eBay purchase.
 A 150P in Perfect condition on SkyScan2001 Mount. £100

 Or, does it mean that the blanket statement about buying telescopes from eBay is just a load of scaremongering bull?